 What Does Water Submersion Do to an Apple Watch?

 Prolonged water submersion can cause physical and technical problems with the Apple Watch, particularly if submerged below the recommended depth.
-Water that sits inside of an Apple Watch can eventually corrode the battery or motherboard and cause other hardware to malfunction.
+In addition, water inside an Apple Watch can eventually corrode the battery or motherboard and cause other hardware to malfunction.

-Apple recommends cleaning the Apple Watch after any contact in water, even if it’s a splash or two from handwashing.
+Apple recommends cleaning the Apple Watch after any contact with water, even if it’s a splash or two from handwashing.